datawire/datawire-connect/examples/helloRPC/README.md

 Modify pyclient.py to use a URL of http://127.0.0.1:8910/hello and re-run the client to see your local server being called instead of the cloud-based service.

+To see a request timeout in action, uncomment the line in pyserver.py that forces a sleep for 5 seconds within the hello() function.
+Then re-run the server, re-run the client, and you'll see the client request time out after 3 seconds (the timeout threshold set in the service contract, hello.q).

 ### Java

 Note: This example requires the datawire-quark-netty integration.
 It